 We are also subject to cyber security attacks and have taken steps to minimize the probability of an attack penetrating our systems.
 These include network security, virus protection, filtering software and intrusion protection measures.
-While an attack could potentially disrupt our activity, we do not house sensitive data that would affect the privacy of our customers, employees or business partners.

 Risks Associated With Our Common Stock